Scottish government looks for Grangemouth buyers

 The union said it wanted a negotiated settlement, rather than one that was imposed on workers.

-Chinese oil giant PetroChina owns half of the refinery, which Ineos operates.
+Chinese oil giant PetroChina (601857.SS) owns half of the refinery, which Ineos INEOS.UL operates.
 Ineos owns completely the attached petrochemical plant.

 The refinery could be the latest casualty of competition from the newest generation of major refineries in Asia and the Middle East, and falling demand for gasoline in Europe.